 Suggestions

-Add specific concrete actions like 'run tests, check linting, build the project, verify type checks' instead of the vague 'running verification commands'.
+Add specific concrete verification actions like 'run tests, check linting, build project, verify type checks' instead of the generic 'running verification commands'.

-Include more natural trigger terms users might say, such as 'done', 'finished', 'ready to merge', 'all tests pass', 'bug is fixed' to improve matching.
+Include more natural trigger terms users might say such as 'done', 'finished', 'ready to merge', 'all tests pass', 'ship it', 'looks good'.

 | Dimension | Reasoning | Score |